 RAN has successfully pushed some of the largest banks to stop underwriting loans for tar sands development on the lands of First Nations.

-It’s way past time for the world’s banks to stop funding the wholesale destruction of Appalachia’s ecosystems.
+It’s way past time for the world’s biggest banks to stop funding the wholesale destruction of our climate, our ecosystems and our communities.

 Banks Bail on Coal; Top 4 banks Cut Financing for Massey Energy